 How does an electric choke work?

-Is electric choke better than manual?
+Is an electric choke better than a manual?

 The electric choke is very handy since they work without human interaction.
 The manual choke, while good, has a learning curve and might not be ideal for newer owners.